Wii Sports: Critical responses

-Wii Sports received "generally favorable" reviews from critics, according to review aggregator Metacritic.
+Wii Sports received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
 GameTrailers called it a good complement to the Wii console and referred to all five games as a "nice total package".
 They commented that the games provided enough gameplay for long time gamers without making it inaccessible to novices.
 GameTrailers stated, however, that the lack of a tournament mode was a detractor, and did not recommend paying for the game if it did not come bundled with the system.
 GamePro also commented that the free addition of the game with the Wii was a positive.
 Matt Casamassina of IGN called it a "successful showpiece for Nintendo's new hardware" and enjoyed the ability to import Miis.
 GameSpot editor Ryan Davis complimented the multiplayer aspect and the fitness test.
 Reviewers praised the game's controls and ease of use.
 Casamassina referred to the controls as "revolutionary" and described them as intuitive.
 GamePro echoed similar comments, praising the ease of play and realistic motion controls, while Davis commented that the motion controls were sometimes erratic.
 Common criticism focused on the graphics and lack of depth in the separate games.
 Casamassina stated that the game "comes up short in depth and visuals", and called the graphics "generic" and "archaic".
 Other reviewers said the graphics were on par with Nintendo's older gaming systems, the GameCube and Nintendo 64.
 Davis criticized the oversimplified nature of the games, and GamePro stated that the separate games offered less depth than regular console sports games.
 Nintendo Power listed Wii Sports along with its sequel, Wii Sports Resort, as two of the greatest multiplayer experiences in Nintendo's history, stating that everyone from young children to grandparents can enjoy the games.
 The magazine praised the grouping of sports and the game's longevity.
 In 2009, Official Nintendo Magazine said the game was "Responsible for the biggest turn-around the console wars has ever seen", placing it 21st on a list of the greatest Nintendo games.
 In 2019, the game was ranked 28th on The Guardian newspaper's The 50 Best Video Games of the 21st Century list.